radiantearth/stac-api-spec/fragments/filter/README.md

 required that both be supported for GET query parameters, and that only that CQL JSON be supported for POST JSON requests.
 It is recommended that clients use CQL Text in GET requests and CQL JSON in POST requests.

-The Filter Extension does **not** require support for the Enhanced Spatial Operators, Enhanced Temporal Operators, Functions, Arithmetic Expressions, or Arrays conformance classes, but implementing these additional conformance classes and their operations is both allowed and encouraged.
+The Filter Extension defines support for the Enhanced Spatial Operators, Enhanced Temporal Operators, Functions, Arithmetic Expressions, or Arrays conformance classes defined in OAFeat CQL.
+Implementing these conformance classes and their operations is encouraged but not required.
 Implementation of these is often limited by the operations supported by the implementation's datastore, for example, Elasticsearch does not support the spatial operations required by the Enhanced Spatial Operators.
+If implemented for Item Search, the conformance class URI should follow the same pattern relative to OAFeat CQL.

 Additionally, if an API implements the OGC API Features endpoint, it is **recommended** that the OAFeat Part 3 Filter, Features Filter, and Simple CQL conformance classes be implemented, which allow use of CQL filters against the